alexle/alexle.github.com/posts/change-one-word.markdown

 ## Give It A Try ##

+Words make a huge difference in our attitude and behavior.
+Using the right ones can provide gratitude and humility to shape any endeavor we face in a positive way.

 Life doesn't always go as planned.
-There will be many situations you can't change.
+There will be many situations we can't change.

-You can, however, control how you react to them.
-You can choose to get angry, to suffer, to complain.
-Or you can choose to change your perspective and appreciate those moments.
+We can, however, control how we react to them.
+We can choose to get angry, to suffer, to complain.
+Or we can choose to change our perspective and appreciate those moments.

 People often ask me why I like running so much.
-Oh there's so many reason, I usually say.
-Then I list out a bunch of reasons, depending on my mood or how my runs have been.
+There's so many reasons, I usually say.
+Then I throw out a bunch, depending on my mood or how my runs have been.

-But the true answer is simply because "I get to".
+But the true and honest answer is simply because, "I get to".

 [1]: http://ultrasignup.com/results_event.aspx?did=35808
 [2]: http://www.imdb.com/title/tt0133093/